Mark-Mulligan/google-book-search/README.md

 npm install
 ```

-* Step 4: Set up google2 auth.
-You will need to follow the instructions below and update the environment variables both in the client.
+* Step 4: Set up google oauth2.
+You will need to follow the instructions below and update the environment variables both in the client. <br>
 https://developers.google.com/identity/protocols/oauth2/web-server

-* Step 5: Update the environment variables in the config folder in db.js to allow you to access your local instance of mongoDB;
+* Step 5: Update the environment variables in the config folder in db.js to allow you to access your local instance of mongoDB. <br>
 https://docs.mongodb.com/manual/administration/install-community/

 * Step 6: While in the project directory, run the program using node using the command below.
 Open you browser and navigate to localhost:3000 to view the application (Make sure your mongoDB instance is running and you have set up google o auth).